Skip to main content

 Multiple-Judge Court or Division Questions

 Yes.
-Superintendence Rule 36.019 provides, “Following the recusal of a judge in a multi-judge court or division, the administrative judge shall randomly assign the case among the remaining judges of the court or division who are able to hear the case.”
+Sup.R.
+36.019 provides, “Following the recusal of a judge in a multi-judge court or division, the administrative judge shall randomly assign the case among the remaining judges of the court or division who are able to hear the case.”

-Pursuant to Sup.R.
-36.019, following the recusal of a judge in a multi-judge court or division, the “administrative judge shall randomly assign the case among the remaining judges” of the court or division who are able to hear the case.
-In any case in which the administrative judge reasonably believes based on all circumstances that no judge of the court should hear the case, the administrative judge may request a visiting judge be assigned.
+Sup.R.
+36.019 provides, “Following the recusal of a judge in a multi-judge court or division, the administrative judge shall randomly assign the case among the remaining judges of the court or division who are able to hear the case.”

 Contact Information